mihle3124/Tourism_Project/README.md

 &nbsp; Analysis Topics:

-&nbsp; &nbsp; - Yearly Trends in Review Counts -> a review of Covid effects
+&nbsp; &nbsp; - Yearly Trends in Review Counts to measure the Covid effect
-&nbsp; &nbsp; - Yearly comparison of Seasonality -> measuring the Ban effect
+&nbsp; &nbsp; - Yearly comparison of Seasonality to measure the Ban effect
-&nbsp; &nbsp; - Listings before/after Ban binned by Minimum Nights -> measuring the Ban Effect
+&nbsp; &nbsp; - Listings before/after Ban binned by Minimum Nights
 &nbsp; &nbsp; - Compliance with the Ban one month after the start of enforcement
-&nbsp; &nbsp; - Looking at the Ban Effect on overall listings in the 5 Boroughs
+&nbsp; &nbsp; - Ban Effect on overall listings in the 5 Boroughs
 &nbsp; &nbsp; - Pricing and Review ratings across Boroughs
-&nbsp; &nbsp; - Connection between Price and the guest rating for the "Location" of a listing
+&nbsp; &nbsp; - Correlation between Price and a Guests "Location" Rating
 &nbsp; &nbsp; - A Borough level look at Short Term listings 2022 vs 2023

 ## Conclusion